commandus/wpn/README.md

 - Tools
 - Libraries

-See below how to install too,s and dependencies.
+See below how to install tools and dependencies.

 After check completed, build:
 ```